open-cloud/xos/xos/configurations/cord/README-VTN.md

 ### Setting up a test-client

-Before setting up VTN, create a bridge and attach it to the dataplane device:
+Before setting up VTN, create a bridge and attach it to the dataplane device on each compute node:

     brctl addbr br-inject
     brctl addif br-inject eth3   # substitute dataplane eth device here, may be different on each compute node